 Venue: Far Eastern Federal University (FEFU) Promenade Campus, Vladivostok, Russky Island, Ajax Bay.

-– To improve relations between the international investment community, Russian business, and Federal and local governments;
+— to strengthen ties between the international investment community, Russian business, and federal, regional, and local authorities;

-– A comprehensive expert assessment of the economic potential of East Russia, as well as the improvement of the competitiveness and investment attractiveness of the region, both at the Russian and international level;
+— to conduct a comprehensive expert assessment of the economic potential of the Russian Far East and to improve the marketability and investment appeal of the region, both in Russia and internationally;

 — to showcase new conditions in place for investment and business: advanced special economic zones, the Free port of Vladivostok, and state support for promising investment projects.
 The EEF will showcase a large selection of promising Russian and international investment projects suited to practical implementation.
 The project owners will make detailed presentations to potential investors with the underlying economic rationale necessary to make decisions.

 — to demonstrate the achievements and the uniqueness of the culture, customs, and cuisine of the regions of the Russian Far East and to showcase their economic potential;

 — to further develop tourism.

 Chairman of the Organizing Committee of the Eastern Economic Forum and ‘Far East Street’ exhibition is Deputy Prime Minister of the Russian Federation and Presidential Plenipotentiary Envoy to the Far Eastern Federal District Yury Trutnev.